ethereum-optimism/optimism/.gitbook/FAQ.md

 Yes!
 [ERC-2470](https://eips.ethereum.org/EIPS/eip-2470) is deployed to `0xce0042B868300000d44A59004Da54A005ffdcf9f` on the Boba L2.
 The address on the Boba L2 is the same as on Ethereum mainnet.

-## How do I follow cross domain (xDomain) transactions and their status?

-There are [four different methods](contents/developer/xdomain-tx-status.md) you can use for following the status of a transaction.
-You can:

-1. use the Boba Blockexplorer (for L2), and Etherscan (for L1)
-2. use the Boba `watcher-api`
-3. run a typescript `watcher`
-4. use third-party analytics

 ## Are there any other documentation resources besides the docs on Boba Network?

-In addition to the docs in this [Boba Developer Docs](https://docs.boba.network/faq) space, we have some [examples](https://github.com/bobanetwork/boba\_legacy/tree/develop/boba\_examples) that could provide more context.
+In addition to the docs in this [Boba Developer Docs](https://docs.boba.network/faq) space, we have some [older examples](https://github.com/bobanetwork/boba\_legacy/tree/develop/boba\_examples) that could provide more context.

 Here is an example that shows a [user's journey setting up NFT Bridges](https://github.com/bobanetwork/boba\_legacy/blob/develop/boba\_examples/nft\_bridging/README.md).

 ## Boba is based on the work done by Optimism.
 Do you plan to support Optimism Bedrock?

-Yes, we are working towards supporting Bedrock in the future.

-## Could you tell me the main purpose of `DiscretionaryExitFee.sol`, and `L2BillingContract.sol` contracts, and how they interact with the existing system?

-In order to ease the withdrawal UX, we relay L2->L1 messages for users on L1 ourselves.
-The contracts `DiscretionaryExitFee.sol` and `L2BillingContract.sol` are a way to compensate for the cost of relaying transactions on L1.
-However, they do not subsidize and take back the costs from the user.

-`DiscretionaryExitFee` is also a contract that we use to route Standard Exits through on our interface (the gateway).
-The purpose of this contract is to not burn native tokens for the compensation, but instead collect Boba token from the user.
-This contract uses the `L2BillingContract` to get the correct amount of `exitFee`, and then transfer the amount to the billing contract.
-The contract then proceeds with the withdrawal on the standard bridge.
-This again serves the purpose of voluntary collection.
+Yes, we call it Anchorage.
+It's already live on our Sepolia testnet and will soon go live on Mainnet.

 ***